The GeoGrey Sword in Digimon Savers; after its first appearance, it ceases to work on anyone, up to and including the villain in The Movie.

 Arguably?
 With any risk of his body wearing out neutralized, he's immortal unless he's defeated in battle.

 The Fighting King himself in Doflamingo's tournament.
-One hour of warm up = one punch
+One hour of warm up = one punch.
+See the page image.

 In the final episode of The Big O Roger Smith finally puts some of the pieces of the Myth Arc together and unlocks the Wave Motion Gun built into his mecha just in time to put an end to the Big Bad.
 Wouldn't you know: He missed, and firing the one shot burns the gun to a crisp.